Gallith History, Family Crest & Coats of Arms

 Early Origins of the Gallith family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gallith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gallith research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gallith History in all our PDF Extended History products and printed products wherever possible.

 Gallith Spelling Variations